vesoft-inc/nebula/docs/how-to-contribute.md

 cd $working_dir/nebula/.git/hooks
 ln -s ../../cpplint/bin/pre-commit.sh .
 ```
-Sometime, pre-commit hook can not be executable.
+Sometimes, pre-commit hook can not be executable.
 In such case, you have to make it executable manually.

 ```sh
 cd $working_dir/nebula/.git/hooks